Zenoh Plugin

 is the URL-encoded AimRT message name, and ${limit_domain}

-is the plugin’s limit domain.
-This Topic is set as Zenoh’s final key expression (Keyxpr), which is Zenoh’s resource identifier.
+is the plugin’s restriction domain.
+This Topic is set as Zenoh’s final key expression (Keyxpr), which is the resource identifier provided by Zenoh.
 Only subscribers and publishers with matching key expressions can communicate.

 For example, if the AimRT Topic name is test_topic